Diptesh89/100-days-of-code/log.md

 **Link to Work:** [MyFirstWork](https://codepen.io/DGeek/pen/yKKjPq)

 ### Day 4: March 30, 2018 ####
 **Today's Progress**: Completed the HTML5 and CSS on freecodecamp.
-I will skip bootstrapfor now and comback later.
+I will skip bootstrap for now and comback later.
 Next is Javascript